 You play as Master Higgins (Master Wigins in the UK and Takahashi Meijin in Japan), who has travelled to an island in the South Pacific to rescue Princess Leilani (sometimes known as Tina) from the Evil Witch Doctor.
 Along the way you need to eat fruit that appear out of the ether in order to keep your energy levels up.
 However, if you get touched by an enemy, you instantly die.

-Whilst traversing through forests, mountains and caves, you will find eggs that contain bonus items to help you on your way.
+You run from left to right running through forests, mountains and caves, jumping to avoid your enemies.
+Along the way you will find eggs that contain bonus items to help you on your way.
 These items include:

 Stone axes – Which can be used to throw at the enemies